coffeedoc/codo/README.md

 * Detects classes, methods, constants, mixins & concerns.
 * Many tags to add semantics to your code.
 * Generates a nice site to browse your code documentation in various ways.
+* Documentation generation and hosting as a service on [CoffeeDoc.info](http://coffeedoc.info).

 ## Codo in action